 Oberlin College believes that all interested students, regardless of major, should have the opportunity to spend a semester away from campus on an academic program in a different part of the country or world.
 Oberlin’s and its affiliates’ study away opportunities cover a wide range of geographic areas of the world, curricular or academic interests, and program types.
 Approximately 300 Oberlin students each year participate in approved study away programs.

 The German faculty strongly recommends students participate in the different German-based study abroad programs sponsored by the department.
 Consider spending one term or preferably a full academic year in a German-speaking country.
 We believe that “otherness” should be explained, read, discussed, and experienced.

 If you’d like to study away for a semester or a year, you can choose from Oberlin-sponsored programs or from more than 90 affiliated programs.
-Visit the library in the Office of Study Away in Peters Hall, Room 205, or the Study Away Office for details.
+Visit the library in the Office of Study Away in Carnegie Building, room 124, or the Study Away Office for details.

 Max Kade Summer German Study Awards